VasiliuIonela/Project-for-sportvision/README.md

 The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.
 ## 1.2 Test monitoring and control
 Periodic reports were generated to reflect the current status of the testing process, in case of major problems, control measures could be taken.
-The following status report was generated, to view the actual progress:[test metrics](https://github.com/VasiliuIonela/Project-for-sportvision/blob/main/test%20metrics.jpeg)
+The following status report was generated, to view the actual progress: [test metrics](https://github.com/VasiliuIonela/Project-for-sportvision/blob/main/test%20metrics.jpeg)
 ## 1.3 Test Analysis
 The testing process will be executed, based on the requirements sent by the client.
 The following test conditions were found: [test conditions](https://github.com/VasiliuIonela/Project-for-sportvision/blob/main/test%20cases%20sportvision.jpeg)